 On August 7, 2014, RCMP investigators attended an apartment complex in the area of Burnhamthorpe Road West and Confederation Parkway in Mississauga and arrested one male and one female.
 On August 20, 2014, RCMP investigators, supported by the Peel Regional Police Tactical Unit, arrested an additional 2 male suspects in Mississauga and Milton.

-The RCMP charged the following individuals with offences relating to
+The RCMP charged the following individuals with offences relating to this investigation:

 Philmore JARVIS (47) of Mississauga, ON

 JARVIS, JARAMILLO and BOUILLION are currently in custody their next court appearance is on August 28, 2014.
 MARAJ was released on bail and her next court appearance is on September 12, 2014.

 - Importing a controlled substance into Canada contrary to section 6(1) of the Controlled Drugs and Substances Act (CDSA)

 - Possession for the purpose of trafficking contrary to section 5(2) of the CDSA

 - Conspiracy to commit an indictable offence contrary to section 465 (1)(c) of the Criminal Code

 - Over 11.2 million travellers were processed by the CBSA at the TPIA in 2013, making it Canada's busiest airport.